omer-priel/VirtualComputer/README.md

-VirtualComputer
+# Virtual Computer
+Application based on the VM consept.
-Virtual Computer like CMD and is save the data on Virtual Hard Drive file (.vhd).
+Its work like the terminal (CMD), But save the data on custom "Virtual Hard Drive" file (.vhd).

-Directory Structure:
+# Directory and Files Structure:
 drives/drive0.vhd
 drives/drive1.vhd

 .vhd - Virtual Hard Drive

-Commands:
+# Commands:
 exit - Exit the program
 help - Show all the commands
 drives - Show drives list